LPS-RESULT/credit-score-calculator/README.md

 ### Running the App

-When `server.js` is run, it will automatically open in the browser the addresses: `http://localhost:8080/prod/#/` the production environment and `http://localhost:8080/dev/#/` the development environment.
+When `server.js` is run, it will automatically open in the browser the address:
+`http://localhost:8080/dev/#/` which uses the development environment.

 Take note that production environment uses the `/dist` folder and has extra features like concat and minify, which are handled during the build process.
 It also uses fallback library to load the scripts thru `xhr`